r5valkyrie/r5v_script_studio/README.md

 ### Creating a Project

-1. Launch R5V Mod Studio
+1. Launch R5V Script Studio
 2. Click **New Project** or press `Ctrl+N`
 3. Add nodes from the sidebar by dragging them onto the canvas
 4. Connect nodes by dragging from output ports to input ports